-Just a few years ago, having an office at home didn’t seem to many, a necessity.
-But fast forward to today, and homes up and down the country are vying for this dedicated WFH space.
+Only a couple of years ago, a home office wasn't seen as much of a necessity as it is now.
+Fast forward to today, home offices have become a staple, whether it's for full-time office work or for a dedicated admin spot.
 So if you are planning your own, you might want to know the home office design mistakes to avoid, before you get started.

 Home office design mistakes to avoid